 These are 3 different ways to do this:

 - Make a partial cut around the middle of the jug (but below the base of the handle), leaving a section that forms a hinge (as shown in diagram, above).

 Draw a line where you want the cut, make pilot holes, and then cut, leaving a hinge

 - Cut a little door in top half of the jug, leaving a top hinge and room to place potting mix inside.
 It should be big enough to fit your hand inside.

 - Cut the jug into two sections (top and bottom) and cut vertical slits into the top lip of the base.
 This will allow the top of the jug to sit nicely over the base (no tape required).

 Make Cuts and Holes

-Wear safety glasses and always aim away from yourself while cutting.
+Wear safety glasses and gloves and always aim away from yourself while cutting.

 Cuts and holes may be made with some combination of: